proximax-storage/cpp-xpx-storage-user-app/README.md

 &emsp;&emsp;![image](https://user-images.githubusercontent.com/121498420/234188100-f81af243-b19e-4be3-a923-e636abca0840.png)

-&emsp;&emsp;If you do not have command `autoreconf` installed in your MSYS, you need to first install it (similar to how we install `make` command in the preceding section).
+&emsp;&emsp;If you do not have command `autoreconf` installed in your MSYS2, you need to first install it (similar to how we install `make` command in the preceding section).

 &emsp;&emsp;![image](https://user-images.githubusercontent.com/121498420/234188179-1a74240d-54f0-41ac-952b-b1c1cd00033b.png)